Javiito32/Cloudflare-Zero-Trust-List-Updater/README.md

 * `API_TOKEN`: Your Cloudflare API key
 * `IDENTIFIER`: Your Cloudflare account ID
 * `SLACK_URL`: A Slack Webhook URL to get notifications
+* `DNS_FQDN`: The DNS FQDN of the list you want to update the lists on

 ### Configuration